Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 2ideal one-way transfer floor at 200 GB/s: 13.4 ms

 Continuous batching (introduced by Orca) operates at the iteration level.[6]
-The dock releases one finished parcel, can pull the next queued parcel into the open slot, and keeps useful work flowing when demand exists.
+The scheduler releases one finished request, can pull the next queued request into the open slot, and keeps useful work flowing when demand exists.

 In serving terms, instead of waiting for a whole batch cycle to finish, the scheduler can eject completed requests and insert new ones after every token generation step.
 See our continuous batching deep-dive for scheduling algorithms and preemption strategies.
 The timeline above shows slot reuse; its actual benefit depends on queued work, KV capacity, and latency policy.